VSAIA Honors: William C. Noland Medal

 Submission Materials

-This should contain a synopsis of achievements and supporting material, detailing projects and other achievements.
-It should be no longer than 20 pages.
+This should contain a synopsis of achievements and supporting material, detailing projects and other achievements. - A maximum of five reference letters

 Letters of endorsement should reference the author’s relationship with the nominee, cite specific examples of why the nominee is qualified to receive the award, and note how the public or profession benefitted from the nominee’s work.